dudmuck/LoRaWAN-Backend/readme.md

 Example named.conf and example zone files are provided here.
 Modify your BIND server configuration files to add the example.com master zone as shown in named.conf, and point it to the example.com.zone file.

-If using rasbpian (fir exanoke( the DNS server package is called bind9, and files go into /etc/bind.
+If using rasbpian for example, the DNS server package is called bind9, and files go into /etc/bind.

 All DNS lookups are using domain names provided in conf.json files: `joinDomain` and `netidDomain`.
 The JoinEUI or NetID is prepended to these domain names at lookup.
 When you are using your own DNS server, conf.json should have example.com, otherwise use lora alliance domain if you're using real NetID/JoinEUI.

 When you are using example.com for lookups on your own DNS server, first line of /etc/resolv.conf must point to your DNS server.
 When using DHCP client, resolve.conf is written to when leasing IP address, but this must be overridden to point to your own DNS instead.
 The procedure for forcing fixed name server is resolv.conf varies for each operating system.